NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

 You do not have to explicitly provide all of the parameters for a reaction which has data in an Arrhenius form.
 Any parameters which are not provided are assumed to be zero.

+!alert note
+If the `elastic` keyword is provided then you may not provide values for `delta-eps-e` or `delta-eps-g`.

 ## Example Input Files

 For more complete examples of input files please checkout the [inputs](https://github.com/NCSU-ComPS-Group/prism/tree/devel/test/inputs) that are used for testing PRISM.